 Ecommerce loyalty programs: How to keep customers coming back for more

 Ecommerce loyalty programs have boomed in recent years.
 Driven by an increasingly competitive landscape and a growing body of research on the power of loyalty, just about every online retailer now offers some form of loyalty program.
 So what are the different types of loyalty programs?
 Why does your ecommerce store need one?
-And what can you offer customers to ensure your loyalty program succeeds?
+And how can you ensure your loyalty program succeeds?

 Rewards programs.
 Brand relationships.
 Loyalty programs.
 Subscription commerce.
 Memberships.
 VIPs.
 Friends & family.